FlowKeyz1996/jambi-task/README.md

-# Pinia Tasks Application
+# Jambi Tasks Application Leveraging Pinia as state tool

 This is a Vue 3 application built with Vite and Pinia for state management.
-The app allows users to manage tasks, with features like adding, editing, and completing tasks.
+The app allows users to manage tasks, with features like adding, editing, delete and completing tasks.

 ## Features